austincrane235/testing/CN_DEP_Collector_Protocol.md

 ### **Resin Extraction Protocol:**
 Mixed bed resins are charged with H<sup>+</sup> and either Cl<sup>-</sup> or HCO<sub>3</sub><sup>-</sup>.
 The resins have a low affinity for these ions, which are replaced by NH<sub>4</sub><sup>+</sup>, NO<sub>3</sub><sup>-</sup>.
 The extractant used to remove N ions from the columns can vary depending on resin type and the type of analysis required.
 Extraction for the mixed bed resin is described in the following procedure using 2M KCl.
 We are currently working on a 0.5 or 1M HCl extraction method so that we can analyze for trace metals on ICP-OES as well as NH<sub>4</sub> and NO<sub>3</sub>.
 Supplies:
-* Solutions of2M KCl in 20 L carboy (149g KCl/L DI, put on shaker until dissolved)
+* Solutions of 2M KCl in 20 L carboy (149g KCl/L DI, put on shaker until dissolved)
 * 1 gallon glass jug and bottle top dispenser
 * Capped 250 mL plastic bottles, labeled with sequential numbers - 1 per sample
 * Wash bottle